brownzach125/reviewboardbots/README.md

 ## Setup

 1. Clone the repo
+2. Run the python install script
-2. Edit the config.json
+3. Edit the config.json
-3. Run python main.py
+4. Run python main.py

    There are known issues with the file structure.
 You'll probbally need to change some paths.